-Little Rock is the capital of the state of Arkansas and as such also the most populous place in the state, so with that in mind you will find a huge amount going on here at any given time.
+Little Rock is the capital of the state of Arkansas and, as such, is also the most populous place in the state.
+With that in mind, I found a huge amount going on there at any given time.

-As this city is the home of the State Capitol, you can expect to find a huge range if historical landmarks and places of cultural significance, many of which are linked to the Clinton family, including a replica of the Oval Office.
+Being the home of the State Capitol, I expected to find a wide range of historical landmarks and places of cultural significance in the city.
+Many of these were linked to the Clinton family, including a replica of the Oval Office.

-There are also a wealth of museums here which are dedicated to diverse topics from anything from military history to the story of the evolution of the purse.
+I discovered a wealth of museums dedicated to diverse topics, ranging from military history to the story of the evolution of the purse.

-When it comes to natural attractions, you won’t be disappointed in Little Rock, where you will find the beautiful Riverfront Park that stretches along the majestic Arkansas River.
+When it came to natural attractions, Little Rock did not disappoint.
+One of the highlights was the beautiful Riverfront Park, which stretched along the majestic Arkansas River.

-There are also an array of other beauty spots like parks, zoos, and gardens here, and if you want to do something a little different, then you can even go for a ride on a period replica of an electric streetcar.
+In addition to the park, there were an array of other beauty spots such as parks, zoos, and gardens.
+For those looking for something a little different, there was even the opportunity to go for a ride on a period replica of an electric streetcar.

 1. Arkansas State Capitol

-Anyone coming to Little Rock should not miss the chance to come to the center of the action, the Arkansas State Capitol building, which is also the home of the Arkansas government.
+When I visited Little Rock, I knew I couldn’t miss the chance to come to the center of the action—the Arkansas State Capitol building, which also served as the home of the Arkansas government.

-There is also a monument to the Confederate War Prisoners, and there are guided tours of the building available with a staff member who will explain the significance of all of these historical gems.
+I also encountered a thought-provoking monument dedicated to Confederate War Prisoners, reflecting on a tumultuous period of history.
+Fortunately, guided tours of the building were available, led by knowledgeable staff members who provided insightful explanations about the significance of each of these historical gems.

 2. Heifer Village